OSGeo/gdal-grass/README.md

 (to be deprecated after 1.0.3 release)

-Typically the configure and build process would look something like with Autotools:
+Typically, the configure and build process looks like:

 ```bash
 ./configure --with-gdal=/usr/bin/gdal-config \